beginnersbook.com

 Candidate keys:

-For first table: emp_id
+For first table: Emp_Id

-For second table: emp_dept
+For second table: Emp_Dept

-For third table: {emp_id, emp_dept}
+For third table: {Emp_Id, Emp_Dept}

-This is now in BCNF as in both the functional dependencies left side part is a key.
+This table is now in BCNF as in both the functional dependencies left side part is a key.

-3. Super key in DBMS
+3. Primary key in DBMS

 Comments